 At Internet Lava, we understand how important social media is to any attorney’s internet marketing campaign.
 We do all the work by setting up all of your social media marketing platforms, linking them together (when appropriate), and allowing you and your staff the ability to participate in this critical process.

 Each profile is also integrated with custom graphics and filled with content to create a professional and distinguished online persona.
-Many law firms have also found our Google Plus for attorneys guide useful in enhancing their online social presence.

 Social Media Marketing Information Center